wjgoarxiv/Autogasuptake/README.md

 Where $n_{gas}$ is the number of gas molecules, $n_{water}$ is the number of water molecules, $P_{exp}$ is the experimental pressure, $\Delta{V}$ is the volume change in ISCO syringe pump, $z$ is the compressibility factor, $R$ is the gas constant, $T_{exp}$ is the experimental temperature, $m_{water}$ is the mass of water, and $M_{water}$ is the molar mass of water.

 ### **Theoretical maximum gas uptake value calculation**
-When the user select the `hydrate-type` option as sI, sII, and sH, the program will calculate the theoretical maximum gas uptake value.
+When the user select the `hydrate-type` option as `sI`, `sII`, and `sH`, the program will calculate the theoretical maximum gas uptake value.
 The program uses the following equation to calculate the theoretical maximum gas uptake value:
 $$(sI) \space 2S·6L·46H_2O → \frac{8}{46} = 0.1739$$
 $$(sII) \space 8S·16L·136H_2O → \frac{24}{136} = 0.1765$$
 $$(sH) \space 3S·2M·1L·34H_2O → \frac{6}{34} = 0.1765$$